Large Deviation Principle for Empirical Fields of Log and Riesz Gases: Assumptions and main definitions

-It is proven in \cite{PetSer} that this limit exists and that with this definition, the exact relations \eqref{splits}--\eqref{splitlog} hold.
-With the presence of the factor $\frac{1}{N}$ the quantity $\WN$ is expected to be typically of order $1$.
+It is proven in \cite{petrache2014next} that the limit in \eqref{defWN} exists and that with this definition, the splitting formulas \eqref{splitlog}, \eqref{splits} hold.
+With the factor $\frac{1}{N}$ the quantity $\WN(\cdot, \meseq)$ is expected to be typically of order $1$.

-The renormalized energy of an infinite configuration of points (already at the blown-up scale) is defined in a similar way, via an electric field which is the gradient of a potential associated to the configuration.
-Note that while for a finite configuration of $N$ points, we may find a unique potential generated by it via \eqref{defHN}, for an infinite configuration there is no canonical choice of such a potential (one may always add the gradient of a function satisfying $-\div (\yg \nab H)=0$.
-This explains the need for a definition based on the electric field, and a definition down at the level of points.